Jewish education: Yeshiva

+In ancient times, Jewish learning often took place in small groups where students gathered around a teacher or rabbi to study and discuss religious teachings.
+These early study circles focused mainly on the Torah and the oral traditions that were passed down long before they were written into the Mishnah.
+Students learned by asking questions, debating ideas, and listening to interpretations, creating a learning style centered on discussion.
+Local communities supported this kind of study, encouraging young people who showed interest or ability to continue learning.
+Over time, these informal gatherings developed into more organized schools that would eventually become the early foundations of the yeshiva.

 Antiquity

 In Mishnaic and Talmudic times young men were attached to a beth din (court of Jewish law), where they sat in three rows and progressed as their fellow students were elevated to sit on the court.

 After the formal court system was abolished, yeshivot became the main places for Torah study.
 The Talmud itself was composed largely in the yeshivot of Sura and Pumbedita in Babylonia, and the leading sages of the generation taught there.

 Until the 19th century, young men generally studied under the local rabbi, who was allocated funds by the Jewish community to maintain a number of students.
 The Hasidic masters and the Lithuanian rabbi Chaim Volozhin both founded centralised yeshivot; see Yeshiva#History.

 Modernity

 Yeshivot have remained of central importance in the Orthodox community to this day.
 Presently, there are numerous yeshivot - particularly in the US and Israel, but, in general, wherever there is an established Orthodox community.
 The idea of Yeshivas have always been popular in Orthodox communities in modern times.

 Currently, the largest Yeshiva organization in the US is Yeshiva University, which is in New York City.
 It offers both religious and secular degrees, as is also the case for many other yeshivas both in Israel and the US.
 In Israel, the largest yeshiva is Mir Yeshiva.
 In the 20th century, Hesder (Israeli Religious Zionist) and Modern Orthodox yeshivot were also founded.
 In all of these communities, yeshiva study is common, with young men (and women in a midrasha) spending several years post high school studying Torah.
 In the Haredi / Hasidic communities, their study often spans decades.

 In October 2022 the Israel Democracy Institute was able to compile a 200-page bibliography of research on Israeli Haredim.
 Many people in Haredi communities believe that this was a targeted attack, since the bibliography was seen as obsessive by many.
 Some believe this idea gained traction due to the New York Times article "In Hasidic Enclaves, Failing Private Schools Flush with Public Money," which was written by Eliza Shapiro and Brian M. Rosenthal.
 The criticism of the article expressed that if this was to happen in the US they would not have more than a page or two on a study.